OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 ### OWASP Zed Attack Proxy (ZAP)

 A free security tool which helps to automatically find security vulnerabilities in web applications and web services - <https://github.com/zaproxy/zaproxy>

-## IDEs

-- Android Studio: The official IDE for Google's Android operating system, built on JetBrains' IntelliJ IDEA software and designed specifically for Android development - <https://developer.android.com/studio/index.html>
-- IntelliJ IDEA: A Java IDE for developing computer software - <https://www.jetbrains.com/idea/download/>
-- Eclipse: Eclipse is an IDE used in computer programming, and is the most widely used Java IDE - <https://eclipse.org/>
-- Xcode: The official IDE to create apps for iOS, watchOS, tvOS and macOS.
-It's only available for macOS - <https://developer.apple.com/xcode/>

 ## Vulnerable applications